Facebook’s AI for detecting hate speech is facing its biggest challenge yet

 Where misinformation is concerned, examples of content that isn’t automatically caught by Facebook’s algorithms aren’t hard to find.
 In late July, a Breitbart-produced video featured people in lab coats who called themselves “America’s Frontline Doctors” claiming that hydroxychloroquine is “a cure for COVID” and that “you don’t need a mask.”
 The video got 20 million views on Facebook before being taken down, NBC News’s Brandy Zadrozny reported.

-On August 5, Facebook removed a post from Donald Trump’s official page containing a video of him falsely saying that children were “almost immune” to coronavirus.
+On August 5, Facebook removed a post from Donald Trump’s official page containing a video of him falsely saying that children were “almost immune” to the coronavirus.
 The video, which violates Facebook’s special coronavirus misinformation rules, was up for about four hours, according to CrowdTangle, during which time it was viewed almost a half million times.

 Note that the harmful content in both cases was delivered via video, not text.
 Facebook’s AI systems were apparently unable to immediately detect those statements and flag the posts for removal.
 It’s not hard to imagine hate and other types of harmful content being delivered within videos and memes, too.
-A more advanced AI model, perhaps one pre-trained using self-supervised learning and equipped to analyze images and text at the same time, might have been able to identify them.
+A more advanced AI model, perhaps one pretrained using self-supervised learning and equipped to analyze images and text at the same time, might have been able to identify them.
 Facebook declined to comment on the Breitbart or Trump videos.

-Many of Facebook’s content moderation challenges are immediate and daunting, like the problems of proactively detecting misinformation, propaganda, and hate.
+Many of Facebook’s content moderation challenges are immediate and daunting, such as the problems of proactively detecting misinformation, propaganda, and hate.
 While Facebook benefited greatly from recent advancements in natural language AI when it began building off Google’s BERT, it has limited control over how quickly its own researchers and the wider AI community will push advancements in AI that can detect toxic content in the visual realm.

-For all the progress it’s made, Facebook’s content moderation AI is just beginning to impact the company’s effectiveness at detecting violating content in each of the domains covered by its community standards, like hate, terrorism, and misinformation.
+For all the progress it’s made, Facebook’s content moderation AI is just beginning to impact the company’s effectiveness at detecting violating content in each of the domains covered by its community standards, such as hate, terrorism, and misinformation.

 And given Facebook’s scale and the speed at which some use it to spread hate, incite violence, and share lies with millions, Facebook will have to keep running to catch up.